 While sipping your espresso, you speculate about what those walls enclosed in the early 1910s.
 At the Villa Curonia, Loy engaged in lively discussions about psychology, spirituality, occultism, and art.
 She would meet Alice B. Toklas and Gertrude Stein, who shared her early writing, and the three shopped together in her Oltrarno neighborhood.
 A friendship ensued with Carl Van Vechten, who promoted her early writings as an editor of Trend and was a fellow Greenwich Village habitué when Loy came to New York in 1916.
 Van Vechten’s essayistic accounts of his extended prewar visit to the Villa Curonia in 1914 appeared in issues of Rogue and also in his 1932 autobiography, Sacred and Profane Memories, recounting his visit to Vallombrosa and Saltino with Dodge, Loy, and others just as the war broke out (see Italian Retreats)

 Mabel Dodge’s friendship and her expatriate community of Anglo-Americans proved fundamental to Loy’s encounters with new ideas, artists, and writers.
 Dodge’s autobiography reveals a rather conflicted regard for Loy, complicated by Dodge’s musings on her simultaneous attraction to and repulsion from Haweis.
-Devoting an entire chapter to him, Dodge relays his dalliances with other women and their strange attraction to him, conceding that her own pull toward him coexisted with a restless fear when they were alone.
+Devoting an entire chapter to him, Dodge relays his dalliances with other women and their strange attraction to him, including Emily Sayre who reputedly committed suicide after his rejection.
+Dodge concedes that her own pull toward him coexisted with a restless fear when they were alone.
 Employing metaphors of animals, reptiles, and insects, she describes Haweis as a decidedly “penguin type,”“diminutive, black as a beetle, and very, very inky” (338), with a “lizardy mouth” and “lips . . . shaped like a trowel” below “large, inky, oily dark eyes [that] would become fixed with the lids drooping over them” (342).
 She sculpted a penguin-like portrait of his image.

 Dodge described Haweis and “Ducie” as a “strange couple together,” dramatized by physical contrasts that resolved, nevertheless, into a strange similarity: